weaversa/cryptol-course/labs/Language/Basics.md

     `head`, `last`, `tail`, `reverse`, `groupBy`, `map`, `iterate`, and `foldl`,
   * the `sum` and `carry` operators,
-  * enumerations and sequence comprehensions,
+  * enumerations and sequence comprehensions, and
   * lambda functions.

 ## Load This Module